Chart Color Schemes

 Macgregor is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-In terms of ancestry, Chinese is the largest group at 29.5%, significantly higher than the regional average of 15.2%.
-English and Other groups follow at 14.8% and 13.6% respectively.
-There are also notable differences in representation for Korean (2.8% vs 2.6%), Russian (0.7% vs 0.5%) and Serbian (0.7% vs 0.4%) groups compared to the Greater Brisbane averages.
+However, Buddhism, with 8.8%, is notably more prevalent compared to Greater Brisbane's average of 4.5%.
+In terms of ancestry, Chinese heritage is significantly overrepresented at 29.5%, compared to the regional average of 15.2%.
+English and Other ancestry groups follow at 14.8% and 13.6% respectively.
+Some other ethnic groups also show notable differences in representation: Korean (2.8% vs 2.6%), Russian (0.7% vs 0.5%), and Serbian (0.7% vs 0.4%).

 Frequently Asked Questions - Diversity